Homotopical algebra for Lie algebroids: Filtrations on cell attachments

 The vertical functors are the free functors, sending a (weakly filtered, graded) chain complex $V$ over $T_A$ to the action $L_\infty$-algebroid $A\otimes L_\infty(V)$ associated to the free $L_\infty$-algebra on $V$.
 All horizontal functors can be computed at the level of chain complexes.
 For example, the colimit of a weakly filtered $L_\infty$-algebroid is simply the colimit of the underlying sequence of chain complexes, together with a certain $L_\infty$-algebroid structure on it.
+Note that the inclusion functor $i$ is both a right adjoint (to the functor `$\colim$') and a left adjoint (to the functor taking the weight $\leq 0$ part).